BernardoMesa/BernardoMesa.github.io/_posts/2017-7-14-ForecastingMovieRevenue.md

 ### Box Office Gross (BGO) and Budget per year

-The mean movie budget seems to have stayed relatively stable at around 50 million, while the its distribution seems to be becoming more right skewed with time with top quartile budgets on an upward trajectory with time.
+The mean movie budget seems to have stayed relatively stable at around 50 million, while its distribution seems to be becoming more right skewed with time with the top quartile budgets gradually increasing with time.

 ![alt text](/images/2017-7-14_post/budgetVsYear.svg "Budget Vs. Year")